embroider-build/embroider/SPEC.md

 - all standard Ember module types (`your-package/components/*.js`, `your-package/services/*.js`, etc) from its **Own Javascript** *that cannot be statically ruled out as unnecessary* are included in the build as if some application code has `import`ed them.
 (What counts as “cannot be statically ruled out” is free to change as apps adopt increasingly static practices.
 This doesn’t break any already published packages, it just makes builds that consume them more efficient.)
-- if your **Ember package metadata** contains `"``implicit-scripts``"` or `"``implicit-test-scripts``"`,  the listed scripts will be included in the consuming app or its tests, respectively.
+- if your **Ember package metadata** contains `"implicit-scripts"` or `"implicit-test-scripts"`,  the listed scripts will be included in the consuming app or its tests, respectively.
 Each of these keys can contain a list of specifier strings that will be resolved relative to the package.
 This is a backward-compatibility feature for capturing the behavior of v1 packages.
 New features are encouraged to use direct `import` where possible.

   Example: